orieg/edu-policy-navigator/.github/IMPLEMENTATION.md

         * Fetch and display the specific district boundary (`/assets/boundaries/<CDS_CODE>.geojson`).
         * Load data for the policy browser (`await policyBrowserHelper.loadDistrictData(currentDistrictId, kuzuDb)`).
         * Hide loading indicators.
+    * **NEW: Expandable Chat Widget Logic (in `ExpandableChatWidget.astro` script):**
+        * Implement client-side script to handle click events on the chat icon/button.
+        * Toggle the visibility and/or size of the embedded `ChatWindow.astro` component.
+        * Use CSS transitions or animations for a smooth user experience.
+        * Manage focus when the widget opens (e.g., to the chat input) and closes.
+        * Ensure the widget is accessible (keyboard navigation, ARIA attributes if needed).
     * **Chat Interaction (`ChatWindow.astro` script):**
         * Get user input.
         * Call `ragController.processQuery(userQuery, kuzuDb!, webLlmEngine!, addMessageCallback)` from `src/lib/ragController.ts`.
-Ensure `kuzuDb` and `webLlmEngine` are initialized and passed correctly from the shared state.
+Ensure `kuzuDb` and `webLlmEngine` are initialized and passed correctly from the shared state or props.
-        * The `addMessageCallback` would update the chat UI within the Astro component.
     * **`src/lib/kuzudbHandler.ts`:** (Similar logic as before) Use KuzuDB WASM bindings. `init` function takes `dbPath`, fetches the DB file, and returns a KuzuDB instance/wrapper.
     * **`src/lib/webllmHandler.ts`:** (Similar logic as before) Use WebLLM library. `init` function initializes and returns the engine.
 Handle progress.
     * **`src/lib/policyBrowserHelper.ts`:** Refactored logic for fetching/displaying policy data, likely called by the main page/component after KuzuDB is ready for the selected district.
 Takes `kuzuDb` instance.